-- 4.58 Redshank is included on the Amber list of species of conservation concern in the UK50.
-The numbers of redshank breeding and over-wintering in Great Britain have been declining51 and there have been declines in the numbers of redshank over-wintering on Firth of Forth SPA (Appendix F, Table 2).
-These changes broadly follow the trend at the National level, but appear slightly above those at the Regional level52, which suggests that conditions for this species within the Forth are deteriorating relative to other sites (SNH).
-However, the wintering populations of redshank around the Firth of Forth were assessed as in Favourable Maintained Condition in October 201053.
-The five-year average peak winter numbers of redshank counted for the Forth Estuary is 3,713 birds54, which is slightly lower that the population of 4,341 at the time the site was classified as an SPA48. - 4.59 Redshank is widely distributed in low numbers around the shores of the Firth of Forth and the East Lothian Coast.
+- 5.58 Redshank is included on the Amber list of species of conservation concern in the UK53.
+The numbers of redshank breeding and over-wintering in Great Britain have been declining54 and there have been declines in the numbers of redshank overwintering on Firth of Forth SPA (Appendix F, Table 2).
+These changes broadly follow the trend at the National level, but appear slightly above those at the Regional level55, which suggests that conditions for this species within the Forth are deteriorating relative to other sites (SNH).
+However, the wintering populations of redshank around the Firth of Forth were assessed as in Favourable Maintained Condition in October 201056.
+The five-year average peak winter numbers of redshank counted for the Forth Estuary is 3,713 birds57, which is slightly lower that the population of 4,341 at the time the site was classified as an SPA48. - 5.59 Redshank is widely distributed in low numbers around the shores of the Firth of Forth and the East Lothian Coast.
 It has been recorded from 9 of the 12 core count sections and 38 of the 48 Low Tide Count sections along the East Lothian coast (Appendix F, Table 3).
-The tetrad data suggests a limited occurrence of redshank from inland areas. - 4.60 Highest numbers of redshank were recorded between Eastfield to Musselburgh during the core counts, and from the Tyninghame Estuary during Low Tide Counts.
-The tetrads from which the highest counts were obtained cover the coast near Musselburgh, Longniddry, and Aberlady Bay, suggesting that redshank distribution within East Lothian is closely associated with the coast itself. - 4.61 The surveys of QI undertaken on behalf of East Lothian Council55 recorded redshank from only one of the spatial proposals included within the plan EGT1.
+The tetrad data suggests a limited occurrence of redshank from inland areas. - 5.60 Highest numbers of redshank were recorded between Eastfield to Musselburgh during the core counts, and from the Tyninghame Estuary during Low Tide Counts.
+The tetrads from which the highest counts were obtained cover the coast near Musselburgh, Longniddry, and Aberlady Bay, suggesting that redshank distribution within East Lothian is closely associated with the coast itself. - 5.61 The surveys of QI undertaken on behalf of East Lothian Council58 recorded redshank from only one of the spatial proposals included within the plan EGT1.
 Redshank was recorded on two occasions (October and November 2016) in low numbers (2 birds each time).
-This was a smaller number of sites than was
+This was a smaller number of sites than was predicted, based on the assessment of suitable habitat within tetrads from which oystercatcher had previously been recorded as part of the BTO surveys. - 5.62 Any proposals for site EGT1 would be subject to a separate Habitats Regulation Appraisal. - 5.63 Given: - that distribution of redshank appears to be focussed on the coast; - the widespread distribution of redshank around the coast;

-51 Robinson, 2016
+54 Robinson, 2016

-53 SNH, 2011 SiteLink website Last viewed May 2016
+56 SNH, 2011 SiteLink website Last viewed May 2016

-54 Frost, et al, 2016
+57 Frost, et al, 2016